databrickslabs/pylint-plugin/README.md

 [[back to top](#databricks-labs-pylint-plugin)]

+### `W8901`: `missing-data-security-mode`

+XXX cluster missing `data_security_mode` required for Unity Catalog compatibility.
+Before you enable Unity Catalog, you must set the `data_security_mode` to 'NONE', so that your existing jobs would keep the same behavior.
+Failure to do so may cause your jobs to fail with unexpected errors.

+[[back to top](#databricks-labs-pylint-plugin)]

-### `E9698`: `unsupported-runtime`
+### `W8902`: `unsupported-runtime`

 XXX cluster has unsupported runtime: XXX.
 The runtime version is not supported by Unity Catalog.
 Please upgrade to a runtime greater than or equal to 11.3.

-[[back to top](#databricks-labs-pylint-plugin)]

-### `E9699`: `missing-data-security-mode`

-XXX cluster missing `data_security_mode` required for Unity Catalog compatibility.
-Before you enable Unity Catalog, you must set the `data_security_mode` to 'NONE', so that your existing jobs would keep the same behavior.
-Failure to do so may cause your jobs to fail with unexpected errors.

 [[back to top](#databricks-labs-pylint-plugin)]